Tuesday, 31 January 2023

 The bus that goes nowhere (Taipei)

-Old friend Simon from SOAS (School of Oriental and African Studies) days went travelling in the East after he graduated.
+Old friend Simon from SOAS (School of Oriental and African Studies, University of London) days went travelling in the East after he graduated.
 Those were the days when people would take off and travel around the world, then come back and start looking for a job.

 I’d asked him to look up my old friend Daniel when he got to Taipei.
 Simon got on the bus to Daniel’s place — very brave for an Englishman with no Chinese.